deinic/mdi-mediterranean-desert-islands/README.md

-# MDI-Mediterranean Desert Island
+# MDI-Mediterranean Desert Islands

-MDI-Mediterranean Desert Island is a webmap application  initially based on interdisciplinary artist project called Desertmed.
+MDI-Mediterranean Desert Islands is a webmap application  initially based on interdisciplinary artist project called Desertmed.
 Thanks to this projects 273 islands are geolocated and categorized in six classes of island typologies:
 -Natural
 -Natural Park